ellisztamas/1001crosses/readme.md

 #### R

-This Porject uses R 4.2.1.
+This project uses R 4.2.1 and the tidyverse suite of packages.

-tidyverse
-googlesheets4

 ## Author information